luckstraw/Paracomp/README.md

 ```bash
 ./run.sh
 ```

-After running the program it will generate a data in `.txt` file and it will show you a graph of your generated data.
-You can adjust the matrix size and the number of threads/cores in `run.sh` file
+After running the program:
+- A `.txt` file containing execution time data will be generated.
+- Graphs based on your generated data will be displayed.
+- You can adjust the **matrix size** and the **number of threads/cores** by modifying the `run.sh` script

 ---

 ## Understanding the Graphs
-This graph here is the result of my generated data, the data you generated might be different on this due to some factor like computer cpu core/threads
+The results of your generated data will be visualized through graphs.
+Note that the data may vary depending on factors like your CPU's cores/threads and system performance.
+Below is an explanation of the graphs:

 ### Execution Time Comparison
-The graph compares the execution times of matrix multiplication for different matrix sizes and the number of threads/processes used.
+This graph illustrates the execution time for matrix multiplication under different matrix sizes and varying numbers of threads/processes.
+It highlights how increasing the number of threads/processes impacts computational time.

 ![Time_Comparison](/assets/Execution_Time.png)

 ---

 ### Speedup (S)

-Speedup measures the performance improvement when executing a task using multiple threads or processes compared to a single-threaded execution.
+Speedup quantifies the performance improvement achieved by parallel execution compared to sequential execution.

 **Formula**: